jessicapeng/Poker-Game/README.md

 || 7.9: Poker Game ||

-To code the Poker, I had to code 4 different classes: Game, Player, Deck, and Card.
+To code the Poker Game, I had to code 4 different classes: Game, Player, Deck, and Card.
 There is also a 5th tester class to test the Game either with manual input with the deck or for the user to actually play the game.

 Card Class